 Drive to Tabin Wildlife Reserve and check into our rainforest lodge.
 Then enjoy a hike along an elephant trail to the active Lipad mud volcano which provides a mineral salt lick for wildlife.
 After dinner, enjoy a night safari and look out for nocturnal wildlife.

 Spend the day exploring the Tabin Wildlife Reserve with local guides.
 Enjoy an early morning bird walk, searching out some of the 300 species of birds in the area.
 After breakfast, drive to the main wildlife-spotting area.
-Later trek through the lush green rainforest known for its rich diversity of plants and animal species to the Lipad Waterfall.
+Later, trek through the lush green rainforest, known for its rich diversity of plants and animal species, to the Lipad Waterfall.
 Relax and take a dip in the natural pool and enjoy a refreshing shower under the waterfall.
-In the late afternoon, take a wildlife drive and if we're lucky, catch a glimpse of one of the two largest mammals of Sabah – the Borneo Pygmy Elephant and the Tembadau; nine species of primate are present, as well as three species of cats all of which are on the protected wildlife list.
-This evening, take a night walk in search of sleeping birds, frogs and insects.
+In the late afternoon, take a wildlife drive and if we're lucky, catch a glimpse of one of the two largest mammals of Sabah — the Borneo Pygmy Elephant and the Tembadau.
+Nine species of primate are present in the park, as well as three species of cats, all of which are on the protected wildlife list.
+This evening, take a night walk in search of sleeping birds, frogs, and insects.